Codefend/core/README.md

     * => one or multiple "_" in the middle of the word *
     * Note: the regex can be changed, do it on your own risk
-    * Note: multiple regexes can be applied together, they will run sequentially, do it on your own risk.
+    * Note: multiple regex can be applied together, they will run sequentially, do it on your own risk.
     * more examples on regex coming soon in Codefend v2 */
     regexList: [